 Figure 4: Jones Fracture (4A Left) vs Dancer’s Fracture (4B Right)

-Like most fractures a Jones fracture will usually heal if the foot is protected from the forces of weight bearing for a long enough period of time.
-However, the area of the bone that is fractured has a relatively poor blood supply so bone healing may be slowed.
-Furthermore, because the fracture is related to repetitive stress to the fracture site there is always a concern that the fracture may recur.
+Like most fractures, a Jones fracture will usually heal if the foot is protected from the forces of weight bearing for a long enough period of time.
+However, the area of the bone that is fractured has a relatively poor blood supply, so bone healing may be slowed.
+Furthermore, because the fracture is often related to repetitive stress to the fracture site, there is always a concern that the fracture may recur.

 Non-operative treatment usually includes:

 - Non-weight bearing (or limited weight bearing) for 6-8 weeks (or more) until the fracture heals

 - A protective boot, such as a Cam walker

 - X-rays to assess the fracture healing prior to resuming increased weight-bearing

 - A gradual return to activities in a protective (stiff-soled) shoe, once adequate healing has occurred.

 Although the fracture will usually heal with rest, it can take a prolonged amount of time (due to the poor blood supply), and it can re-break due to the underlying alignment of the foot or lower extremity.
 For this reason, surgery will often be recommended for many individuals with Jones’ fractures.
 This is particularly true for athletic individuals.
 The initial surgery involves stabilizing the fracture site by placing a strong screw through the middle of the bone (Figure 5).
 The stability helps the bone resist the forces that can slow healing, and drilling across the break stimulates blood flow to help healing.
 The after surgery treatment for this surgery is similar to that described above for non-operative management, but return to high level activities tends to be substantially quicker.

 Figure 5: Screw Fixation of a Jones Fracture